chelsabeth/welcome-to-the-dark-side/README.md

 # welcome-to-the-dark-side
-a fun little repo that I am gonna walk you through ♥️
+a fun little project that I am gonna walk you through ♥️

 # TO GET STARTED:
 * cd into your project - `cd welcome-to-the-dark-side/`